hyperledger/fabric/docs/source/cc_service.md

 * [Deploying the chaincode](#deploying-the-chaincode)
 * [Running the chaincode as an external service](#running-the-chaincode-as-an-external-service)

+**Note:** This is an advanced feature that will likely require custom packaging of the peer image.
+For example, the following samples use `jq` and `bash`, which are not included in the current official `fabric-peer` image.

 ## Packaging chaincode

 With the Fabric v2.0 chaincode lifecycle, chaincode is [packaged](./cc_launcher.html#chaincode-packages) and installed in a `.tar.gz` format.
 The following `myccpackage.tgz` archive  demonstrates the required structure: